richa-verma1001/react-routerApp/README.md

 ## About
-This project demostrates a sample react application with React ecosystem: Webpack, babel, node and npm.
+This project demostrates a sample react application that implements React Router and works with the basic React ecosystem: Webpack, babel, node and npm.

 ### Dependencies
 Additional dependencies outside of the ecosystem: react-router

 ### Prerequisites